Please be aware of the following scam which has been around for some time but we have just seen again on a clients computer here in Perth.

 Attention!

-Your is blocked due to at least one of the reasons specified below.
+Your PC is blocked due to at least one of the reasons specified below.
 You have been violating “Copyright and Related Rights Law” (Video, Music, Software) and illegally using or distributing copyrighted content, thus infringing Article 128 of the Criminal Code of Australia.
 Article 128 of the Criminal Code provides for a fine of 2 to 5 hundred minimal wages or a deprivation of liberty for 2 to 8 years.

 You have been viewing or distributing prohibited Pornographic content (Child Porn/Zoophillia anr etc.) Thus violating article 202 of the Criminal Code of Australia.

 Article 202 of the Criminal Code provides for a deprivation of liberty for 4 to 12 years.
-Illegal to computer has been initiated from your PC, or you have been… Article 208 of the Criminal Code provides for a fine of up to AUD $100,000 and/or a deprivation of liberty for 4 to 9 years.
+Illegal access to computer has been initiated from your PC, or you have been… Article 208 of the Criminal Code provides for a fine of up to AUD $100,000 and/or a deprivation of liberty for 4 to 9 years.

 Illegal access has been initiated from your PC without your knowledge or consent, your PC may be infected by malware, thus you are violating the law On Neglectful Use of Personal Computer.
 Article 210 of the Criminal Code provides for a fine of AUD $2,000 to AUD $8,00.